10 Dog Paw Wreaths to Make the Gift Every Dog Owner Wants

 And then comes the fun part.

-Fill every remaining gap with thistle picks, red berry sprigs, blackberry clusters, and coin leaf sprigs.
-The dark leaves add depth — push them in at different angles so the wreath feels dimensional, not flat.
+Fill in any remaining gaps with thistle picks, red berry sprigs, blackberry clusters and coin leaf sprigs.
+I added a few dark leaves (forced them in at different angles to make the wreath feel more 3D).

-Faux materials mean zero wilting, zero replacing every season, and zero worrying about Cooper sniffing it off the door.
-The weather-resistant blooms stay full and rich for years — hang it once and you’re genuinely done.
+Not only does it mean zero wilting, zero replacing every season, and zero worrying about Cooper sniffing it off the door, it also means the weather-resistant blooms stay full and rich for years (so hang it once and you’re really done).

 📸 Photo credit: Instagram @artificial_hannah